A League of Their Own (British game show)

-A League of Their Own is a British sports-based comedy panel game show that was first broadcast on Sky One on 11 March 2010.
-The show is currently hosted by Romesh Ranganathan and features Jamie Redknapp and Jill Scott as team captains and Micah Richards as a regular panellist.
+A League of Their Own is a British sports-based comedy panel game show that was first broadcast on Sky One on 11 March 2010 and concluded with its twentieth and final series on 17 December 2025.
+The show was hosted by Romesh Ranganathan with Jamie Redknapp and Jill Scott as team captains and Micah Richards as a regular panellist.

-The twentieth and final series premiered on 12 November 2025.

 Format

 The show is a standard panel quiz show where two teams of three, the Red and Blue teams compete for points awarded in three rounds, to find the overall winning team by points total.